MEMORIAL DAY SALE

 Reasons an employer might owe back pay

-There are many reasons an employer might owe back pay to an employee.
+An employer might owe back pay to an employee for many reasons, such as back pay for a late raise.
 In some cases, wage violations are honest mistakes resulting from a misclassification or accounting error.
 In other cases, employers may try to exploit their employees through dishonest employment practices, such as ignoring state minimum wage laws.

 Common reasons for back pay include: